 Small erosions occur on the surface of bowel that results in deep ulcers which causes scarring and stiffness of bowel.
 As the disease progresses narrowing and obstruction of bowel occurs.
-Due to obstruction the food and fluid from the stomach can not pass into colon resulting in severe abdominal cramps, nausea, vomiting and abdominal distention.
+Due to obstruction the food and fluid from the stomach cannot pass into colon resulting in severe abdominal cramps, nausea, vomiting and abdominal distention.

-Deep ulcers can perforate the walls of small intestine and colon as a result bacteria from bowel spread to adjacent organs and cause infection.
+Deep ulcers can perforate the walls of small intestine and colon as a result of bacteria from bowel spread to adjacent organs and cause infection.

-Exact cause of the disease is unknown.
+The exact cause of the disease is unknown.
 Studies have suggested that heredity and malfunctioning immune system may be responsible for Crohn’s disease.